 Active crime prevention monitoring

 Through the image recognition function, cameras can actively monitor and detect whether the detected object(s) is in a fight, has collapsed, is wandering, or is trespassing, etc. If abnormal activity is detected, it is immediately alarmed to the operator, and the CCTVs near the area function together to form a net to monitor such abnormal behavior.
-The location and situation are sent to police stations, 119 for immediate actions.
+The location and situation are sent to police stations, 119 for immediate action.

 Abnormal sound monitoring